phyrisrose/sanity-scaffold/README.md

 2. Add to store configuration in `src/store/index.ts`
 3. Use typed hooks from `src/store/hooks.ts`

+## 🎻 Sanity.io setup

+Sanity setup has two distinct pieces

+- Sanity Studio — this is what the editors use to create content.
+It lives in a standalone React application under `/studio`
+- Sanity client in the main application: it's set up to query the data lake using GROQ query language, and it contains all the pages and UI components to build the UI from

 ## 🧪 Writing Tests

 Tests are co-located with components (`*.test.tsx`):